 Charging all the time – in my experience – ruins the internal meter of the battery quickly, requiring battery gauge resets.
 So it does not really stress the battery but causes symptoms that then need curing, should you wish to use the notebook to it’s full potential.

 My preferred settings

-The reasons for choosing these settings is that 60% is still acceptable should I choose to use my notebook away from power.
-And it allows for 2-3 of my short meetings without the notebook charging back up again.
-But below that I want it charge up, so I am ready to be away from the power adapter.
+The reason for choosing these settings is that 80% is still acceptable should I choose to use my notebook away from power.
+And it allows for a short meeting without the notebook charging back up again.
+But below that I want it fully charged again, so I am ready to be away from the power adapter.

 Charging thresholds in Windows 8/8.1